agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `hasGroup()`

-With `hasGroup()` we can check if a specific Group exists in the Collection.
+With `hasGroup()`, we can check if a specific Group exists in the Collection.
 ```ts {1,3}
 MY_COLLECTION.hasGroup('group5'); // Returns false
 MY_COLLECTION.createGroup('group6');